Ify01/What-s-the-most-important-legacy-institution-to-help-humans-cooperate-/README.md

 # What-s-the-most-important-legacy-institution-to-help-humans-cooperate-
-What's the most important legacy institution to help humans cooperate?

-WHAT THE MOST IMPORTANT LEGACY INSTITUTION TO HELP HUMANS COOPERATE?

 1, Voluntary interactions as Schelling point- DAO and illustration on (Revisit Legitimacy: The DAO Bug).
 2, My view on the most important legacy institution to help humans cooperate